AtHomeEIP/AtHomeLibrary/README.md

-# @@Home Development Kit
+# AtHome Development Kit

-This repository holds the source code of the @HOME Development Kit (Framework + examples + PCBs and schematics).
+This repository holds the source code of the AtHome Development Kit (Framework + examples + PCBs and schematics).

-## What is @@Home?
+## What is AtHome?

-@@Home is a set of smart devices enabling to monitor a house's environment and the possible effects on human health.
-A smartphone application communicating with sensing devices put into the house, enable the user to get advices, tips and solutions to potential problems, and to communicate with other members of @@Home community, to be able to live better at home.
+AtHome is a set of smart devices enabling to monitor a house's environment and the possible effects on human health.
+A smartphone application communicating with sensing devices put into the house, enable the user to get advices, tips and solutions to potential problems, and to communicate with other members of AtHome community, to be able to live better at home.

 ## Installation and requirements to use this kit: